 Dean of Students & Coordinator for Students with Disabilities

-If you are injured or recovering from surgery and need temporary transportation to and from the GSD, contact Ciel Wendel, the GSD's temporary liaison with Harvard's Transportation Office, which oversees the Accessible Van Service.
+If you are injured or recovering from surgery and need temporary transportation to and from the GSD, contact Kelly Wisnaskas, the GSD's liaison to Harvard's Transportation Office, which oversees the Accessible Van Service.
 She can help make transportation arrangements, but she will need to see documentation from a physician regarding the nature of your physical impairment and an estimate of your recovery time.